 Do the math (or something) and you can tell from here just how funny Class Reunion is.

 Coming out as a cross between Prom Night (1980) and Airplane!
-(1980), it's the 10th-year reunion of Lizzie Borden High School's Class of '72 which returns to
+(1980), it's the 10th-year reunion of Lizzie Borden High School's Class of '72, which have the now-adult alums returning to

 Or, y'know, annoy the killer enough to contemplate if said killing spree is even worth it.
 That alternative.